 Let’s say you searched for “affordable hotel in Abuja” on Google.

-- Later, while reading a blog about traveling in Nigeria, you start seeing ads for hotels in Abuja.
+- Later, while reading a blog about travelling in Nigeria, you start seeing ads for hotels in Abuja.

-- This is not magic — it’s programmatic advertising showing you ads based on your interests through real-time bidding.
+- The concept is not magic — it’s programmatic advertising showing you ads based on your interests through real-time bidding.

 Top 10 Programmatic Advertising Platforms in 2025